Back Pain Treatment in Kirkland, WA

 If necessary, he can perform XLIF® lateral lumbar interbody fusion, a minimally invasive procedure that removes discs, or other procedures, to target the basivertebral nerve to relieve low back pain.

-Schedule Your Back Pain an Appointment with Dr. Jung
+Schedule Your Back Pain Appointment with Dr. Jung

-If you’re tired of dealing with lower back pain, schedule a consultation with Dr. Edward Jung in Kirkland, WA today, just a short drive from Redmond, Bellevue, and Seattle.
-Call our office at (425) 823-4000 or request an appointment through our secure online form.
+If you’re tired of dealing with lower back pain, schedule a consultation with Dr. Edward Jung in Kirkland, WA today.
+Our spine care clinic in Kirkland, WA, is just a short drive from Renton, Bellevue, Seattle, and Redmond.